balder-dev/balder/doc/source/basics/execution_mechanism.rst

         Scenario `ClientDevice` <=> Setup `MyServerDevice2`
         Scenario `ServerDevice` <=> Setup `This`

-As you can see there are still some variations, we do not want to be executed.
-For example in the ``Variation3`` our scenario device ``ClientDevice`` is mapped to the server device ``MyServerDevice1``, but this doesn't make sense, we want a client device here.
+As you can see, there are still some variations that we do not want to execute.
+For example, in ``Variation3``, the Scenario device ``ClientDevice`` is mapped to the Setup device ``MyServerDevice1``.
+However, this doesn't make sense because we need a client device here, not a server.
 But wait - how should Balder know this?
-Only the name is an indication that these two elements do not go together..

 They need some :ref:`Features`!

 Devices with features
 =====================

-In the previous step all our devices doesn't have a real functionality, they only exist.
-For this Balder provides :ref:`Features`.
-Features are classes that can be used by devices and offers functionality for these.
-If you have gone through the :ref:`Balder Intro Example` you have learned the basic functionality of features.
-For a full introduction to features, you can also discover the basic documentation section :ref:`Features`.
+In the previous steps, our devices didn't have any real functionality; they simply existed.
+To address this, Balder provides :ref:`Features`.
+Features are classes that devices can use to add specific functionalities.
+If you've gone through the :ref:`Balder Intro Example`, you've already learned the basics of how features work.

 Add feature functionality
 -------------------------

-So let us add some functionality to our scenario definition.
-For this we have to add some features.
-Get the rule back in your mind for what a scenario is for - **A scenario defines what we need**.
+So let's add some functionality to our Scenario definition.
+To do this, we need to incorporate some Features.
+Remember the key rule for what a Scenario represents: **A Scenario defines what we need**.

-What does this mean in terms of our features? - We only have to provide the features, we really need in our scenario.
-We will not add features, that we do not need here!
+What does this mean in terms of our Features?
+It means we should only include the Features that are truly required for the Scenario.
+We won't add any Features that aren't necessary here!

-So let us add some features to our example before:
+With that in mind, let's enhance our previous example by adding a couple of relevant Features:

 .. mermaid::
     :align: center